zhuzilin/blog/src/pages/how-does-a-python-program-run.md

 ## Memory management

-In C, when calling a function what the machine actually do is allocating a piece of memory in stack, called frame and when the function returns, the frame will be freed and some register would help the program back to where it should be before the calling.
+In C, when calling a function, the machine will allocate a piece of memory in stack, called frame and when the function returns, the frame will be freed and some register would help the program back to where it should be before the calling.

 Things would be different in Python.
-We could see that from the generator.
+We could see that from the **generator**.
 In each time we called a generator, it could save a internal state even if the function is returned.
 This could not be achieved if the memory is used the same way as C.

 In fact, because everything in Python is a object and  from the [documentation](https://docs.python.org/3.7/c-api/memory.html):